zynayumi/libzynayumi/README.md

   minus and plus the spread expressed in semintone.
 Ranges from 0.0 to 0.5.

+- **Tone legacy tuning**: whether the pitch is perfect or follows the legacy tuning.

 - **Noise time**: time the noise generator is played in second.
   Ranges from 0.0 to +inf.